Ad Hominem Worksheets

 Finally, students play detective-given multiple examples, they identify which kind of ad hominem is used (abusive, tu quoque, etc.).
 This cements classification and example-matching skills.
 Useful as a review or test prep.
 Great for partnering or quiz rounds.
 Bonus challenge: have them write their own multi-choice questions for peers to answer.

-Understanding Ad Hominem As A Literary Device
+Understanding Ad Hominem as a Literary Device

-Well Known Uses Of Ad Hominem
+Well-Known Uses of Ad Hominem